Contact us

 Lucy has over 10 years of experience in the charity sector.
 As Event Fundraiser with The J’s Hospice, then Havens Hospices, she worked on a variety of major fundraising events, including the Chelmsford Marathon and Pedal for The J’s.
 Through this role, Lucy developed organisation skills, budgeting, risk management and supporter development, encouraging engagement and sponsorship through persuasive supporter communications.

-Currently serving as Senior Trust and Statutory Fundraising Officer at Gingerbread, a national charity that supports single parent families.
+Currently serving as Fundraising Manager at Gingerbread, a national charity that supports single parent families.
 In her role, Lucy manages a diverse portfolio of funders maintaining strong relationships through thoughtful stewardship, emotive applications and detailed reporting.

 Outside of work, Lucy enjoys playing her guitar, dancing, making cards and trips to Devon in her campervan.